ExCALIBUR-NEPTUNE/NESO/README.md

 top level of the repository.
 They are not currently installed.
 This is a bug and will likely change in future.

+The NESO tests can be built via `spack install --test root`.

 #### Using GCC

 By default, the build (as set in `spack.yaml`) uses GCC, along with the